-50th Anniversary of the Fall of Phnom Penh: A Memorial Ceremony for Peace
+50th Anniversary of the Fall of Phnom Penh: A Memorial Ceremony for Peace in Kanagawa

 8 December 2025

 On November 29, 2025, community members, families, and supporters gathered at the Hiratsuka Art and Culture Hall for Acts of Memory 2025 – A Gathering for Remembrance and Peace.
-Organized by Alive in partnership with Rei Foundation Limited, the event marked the 50th anniversary of the fall of Phnom Penh and created a collective space to remember, reflect, and look toward a more compassionate future.
+Organized by Alive in partnership with Rei Foundation Limited, the event marked the 50th anniversary of the fall of Phnom Penh and brought people together to remember, reflect, and look toward a more compassionate future.
+The evening opened with a moving series of testimonies from first-generation survivors, followed by excerpts of video interviews with their children and younger relatives.
+They showed how memories of the Khmer Rouge era shape lives across generations.
+These memories carry not only the trauma of war and displacement, but also the resilience, creativity, and enduring hope within families and communities.
+The interview project has also created new connections and rekindled old ones throughout the community.

 A candlelight remembrance invited participants to pause together and honor the countless lives lost.
 The quiet glow of candles filled the hall as attendees reflected on the stories they had heard and on the importance of preserving these memories before they fade with time.